Ford Edge years to avoid — most common problems

 The structural integrity of the 2015 Ford Edge was also questionable, as the door seal was not strong enough, causing leaks.
 Other drivers reported hearing random noises from the car and a serious problem with the oil pan gasket, which caused oil leaks.
 The oil problem was severe and could not be resolved by simply replacing the oil pan gasket.

 Some Ford Edge years have fewer problems, especially those of the second generation.
-Here are the best Ford Edge model years.
+So, if you are wondering what are the best Ford Edge years to buy, here’s the answer:

 Is the Ford Edge worth buying?